 In fact, this is where a 7 seater people carrier such as the Santa Fe also has the edge on typical estate cars.
 With the third row of seats down, you’ve got a huge boot capacity, you’ll also enjoy a high riding position, the kind of looks your average estate car could only dream of and features such as on Demand 4 Wheel Drive.

 3. The ‘are we there yet’ factor: Features and practicality

 As we all know, long journeys and kids don’t mix.
 Fortunately with modern 7 or 8 seater cars you get equipment, comfort and ride levels to match an executive luxury saloon.

 If you’ve older children, an MPV such as the i800 gives everyone room to stretch.
 You’ll also enjoy Bluetooth connectivity, USB and aux connections allowing the children to hook up all of their devices.
 While practical front seat back pockets provide space for colouring books and pens.

-But it’s not just about the kids, and that’s where a 7 seater people carrier such as the Santa Fe SUV provide a host of additional features for mum and dad.
+But it’s not just about the kids, and that’s where a 7 seater people carrier such as the Santa Fe provide a host of additional features for mum and dad.
 Things like touchscreen satellite navigation (with full postcode recognition), eight way electric front seat adjustment, Premium sound system with external amp, three stage heated seats, and rear view parking camera.
 You’ll find them all as standard.

 4. The cost / performance / economy factor: Stuff for mum and dad